 All regular full-time employees must participate in the Tennessee Consolidated Retirement System (TCRS) as a condition of employment.
-All employees are enrolled in the TCRS as of their hire date.
+According to a resolution adopted by the Cannon County Commission, all full-time employees must join the TCRS after a 90-day probationary period.
 Part-time employees are eligible to participate in the TCRS at their discretion.
 Membership forms are included in your new employee packet.

-Questions regarding the pension plan should be addressed to TCRS at (800) 770-8277 or treasury.tn.gov.
+Questions regarding the TCRS should addressed to them at (800) 770-8277 or treasury.tn.gov.